sinai beach camel 311.

 The National Security Council’s Counterterrorism Bureau reissued a travel advisory on Saturday for the Sinai Peninsula, urging Israelis there to immediately return home.

 While a travel advisory for Sinai has been in place for years, the counterterrorism bureau said that the new warning was a result of intelligence that terrorists were plotting an imminent attack against Israelis vacationing or visiting the peninsula.

-The counterterrorism bureau called on the families of Israelis in Sinai to contact their loved ones and inform them of the travel advisory.
-The travel advisory also called on Israelis planning on traveling to Sinai to avoid entering the peninsula.
+The counterterrorism bureau called on families of Israelis in Sinai to contact their loved ones and inform them of the travel advisory.

-Egyptian security forces have lost control of the peninsula since the fall of former president Hosni Mubarak last year.
-Extremist elements who have gained a foothold in Sinai have kidnapped foreign nationals, ambushed police forces and sabotaged the pipeline which delivers natural gas to Jordan and Israel repeatedly since Mubarak was ousted.
+Israel believes that Egyptian security forces have lost control of the peninsula since the fall of president Hosni Mubarak last year.
+Extremist elements who have gained a foothold in Sinai have ambushed police forces and have repeatedly sabotaged the pipeline that delivers natural gas to Jordan and Israel.